-Help boost their immune system.
+Help boost their immune system

 The immune system is everything.
 In layman’s terms- It’s our defense system to protect us against all kinds of diseases.
-It detects and distinguishes between pathogens, virus and parasitic worms (all that make us ill) and our own healthy tissues.
+It detects and distinguishes between pathogens, viruses, and parasitic worms (all that make us ill) and our own healthy tissues.
 It goes without saying that a healthy functioning immune system can go a long way in keeping ourselves and our children safe.

 A newborn’s immune system is not nearly as effective as an adult’s or even an older child’s.
-Many a times we see babies and toddlers falling sick more often than older kids and adults.
+Many a time, we see babies and toddlers falling sick more often than older kids and adults.
 That’s because their immune system isn’t fully developed.
-It takes good eating habits and healthy lifestyle to give a boost to our immune system.
+It takes good eating habits and a healthy lifestyle to give a boost to our immune system.

-Lemon /Lime water early in the Morning-Lemon /Lime are powerhouses of nutrition and flavor.
+Lemon /Lime are powerhouses of nutrition and flavor.
 Introduce this in your daily life.
-A glass of water with half a lemon/lime squeezed first thing is the morning is a very healthy habit for life.
-Give it to your children.
+A glass of water with half a lemon/lime squeezed first thing in the morning is a very healthy habit for life.
+Please give it to your children.
 Of the many benefits, it’s the Vitamin C antioxidant, which helps boost the immune system.
 Also, during 7-8 hours of sleep, our body would have been without water.
 When we wake up, giving the body a glass of water with lemon is a great way to kick start your day.

-Get sleep- a well-rested body helps the immune system to become stronger.
+A well-rested body helps the immune system to become stronger.
 Children need more sleep than adults.

-Two-year-old needs -12-14 hours of sleep with daytime naps.
+2-year-old needs -12-14 hours of sleep with daytime naps.

 5-8 years old need at least 9 hours of sleep.
 They can escape their daytime nap.